iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week12_mapbox/W12_mapbox4.md

 # Week 12 - Mapbox Storytelling tools 2

 **Today we will cover**
-- How to sandwich maps in between full page elements
+- Introducing more formatting options
-- Videos
+- Embedding videos into the page

 Today we are going to refine our storymap in Mapbox.
 We will dive into some HTML/CSS to modify the look and sequence of our Sandy narrative.